gracelang/language/spec.md

 ## Manifest Expressions

-Types, annotations, and the parent arguments to `inherit` and `use` clauses must be _manifest_: that is they must be able to be determined before a program begins running.
+Types, annotations, and the parent arguments of `inherit` and `use` clauses must be _manifest_: that is they must be able to be determined before a program begins running.
 Requests for types and annotations must return manifest type and annotation objects respectively, while